jsverify/jsverify/README.md

 - `compile(desc: string, env: typeEnv?): arbitrary a`

-    Compile the type describiption in provided type environment, or default one.
+    Compile the type description in provided type environment, or default one.

 - `sampler(arb: arbitrary a, genSize: nat = 10): (sampleSize: nat?) -> a`